SatyamkrJha85/Web-Craft/README.md

 ## Introduction

 **Web&Craft ** is an Android application designed to provide users to search product.
-Utilizing the latest in MVVM architecture and Jetpack Compose, Planet Finder delivers a seamless and engaging user experience.
+Utilizing the latest in MVVM architecture and Jetpack Compose, Planet Finder delivers a seamless and engaging user experience..

 ### Home Screen